Tokyo Fashion Subculture: Japanese Streetwear

 X-girl

 Founded in America in 1994, X-girl is one of the most loved streetwear brands among Japanese girls.
-X-girl mainly stocks items such as graphic t-shirts, sweatpants and cargo trousers, all of which have a rock and sporty feel to them—perfect for anyone wanting to possess a “90s cool girl aesthetic”.
-Although you can find a number of branches across Japan, the main store is located in Jingumae.
+X-girl mainly stocks items such as graphic t-shirts, sweatpants and cargo trousers.
+They have a rock and sporty feel to them—perfect for anyone wanting to possess a “90s cool girl aesthetic”.
+Although you can find several branches across Japan, the main store is located in Jingumae.

 Address: 4-25-28 Jingumae, Shibuya City, Tokyo